 - MAXXI Museum

-- Performance at Renzo Piano’s Parco della Musica
+- Renzo Piano’s Parco della Musica

 Our first visit today is to Pope Julius III’s Villa Giulia (1551-1553), which houses the National Museum of Etruscan Art.
 This museum was founded in 1889 in order to bring together all the pre-Roman Etruscan and Faliscan antiquities of the regions Latium, southern Etruria and Umbria.
 The highlight of this great collection is a terracotta funerary monument, the Sarcofago degli Sposi (Sarcophagus of the Spouses), featuring a life-size bride and groom reclining together as if at a dinner party.

 The rest of the day is dedicated to Italian art of the 20th and 21st centuries, with visits to the National Museum of Modern Art and the revolutionary new museum, MAXXI.
 We first drive to the Palazzo delle Belle Arti (Palace of Fine Arts).
 We shall explore this, the largest collection of modern art in Italy.
 Among the Italian artists represented are Antonio Canova, Giacomo Balla, Umberto Boccioni, Alberto Burri, Giorgio de Chirico, Lucio Fontana, Amedeo Modigliani, Giacomo Manzù, Vittorio Matteo Corcos, and Giorgio Morandi.
-We shall pay special attention to the works of the Futurists (Balla, Boccioni, etc) and the Surrealism of de Chirico; both influenced deeply the direction of international modernism.
+We shall pay special attention to the works of the Futurists (Balla, Boccioni and others) and the Surrealism of de Chirico; both influenced deeply the direction of international modernism.

 We shall break for lunch at the Caffè delle Arti near the Gallery, and then drive to MAXXI.
-‘MAXXI’ stands for Museo nazionale delle arti del XXI secolo (National Museum of the 21st Century Arts).
+‘MAXXI’ stands for Museo nazionale delle arti del XXI secolo (National Museum of 21st-Century Arts).
 The revolutionary, award winning building was designed as a multidisciplinary space by the late Iraqi-British architect Zaha Hadid and built between 2000 and 2010.
 It is dedicated to experimentation and innovation in the arts and architecture.

 Day 7: Sunday 3 November, Rome